 A.J.
 (Bert) Whalley and his son A.D.
 (Alan) Whalley, representatives of both Sandringham Yacht Club and Royal Victorian Motor Yacht Club, are fundamental to Power Boating on Port Phillip Bay as we know it today.
 CLICK HERE for an account of one man, HON.
 SEC.
 MMYC, Ross White – 1991.

 In 2014 the Whalley Cup NavRally regatta celebrated its 90th year on Sunday 13 April 2014 at SYC!

-Nowadays the Whalley Cup NavRally Regatta is an annual motor event and is open yo all clubs and, hosted in turn by SYC, RVMYC and MMYC it is conducted on the waters of Port Phillip adjacent to the relevant hosting club.
-The Whalley Cup can be won by any competing Club!
+Nowadays the Whalley Cup NavRally Regatta is an annual motor event and is open to all clubs and, hosted in turn by SYC, RVMYC and MMYC it is conducted on the waters of Port Phillip adjacent to the relevant hosting club.
+The Whalley Cup can be won by a boat from any competing Club!

 The event is designed to test the skill of the skipper and navigator and is open to any type of vessel.
-The race begins with a mass start in the waters adjacent from the host Club on a 14 nautical mile race course that is revealed just prior to the start.
-The winner of the race is determined by who can keep their boat closest to their nominated time schedule.
+The winner of the race is determined by who can keep their boat on course and closest o their nominated time schedule.

 In 2023 the Whalley Cup will be hosted by Sandringham Yacht Club on Saturday the 6 May.